NDNey/palindromeExpress/README.md

-# Node Social Network
+# Palindrome Checker
-This CRUD app with user login and authentication allows you to create, update, and delete posts.
-All uploaded images are stored using Cloudinary.
-User account information is stored elsewhere in MongoDB.
+The Palindrome Checker is an app that allows users to check whether a word is a palindrome.
+The checker uses express.js to check for the palindromes in the server-side.
 <article>
       <div>
   <div>